jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 bool GetProductsIsSupported { get; }
 ```

-Then when for instance running price updates, you can simply skip the [systems](#connectiontypes) that do not support it.
+Then when for instance running price updates, you can simply *skip* the [systems](#connectiontypes) that do not support it.
 Possibly a different mechanism is used for keeping prices up-to-date, possibly there is another reason why price updates are irrelevant.
 It does not matter.
-The `IsSupported` booleans keeps complexity at bay, instead of confusion that comes, handling a large number of `interfaces`.
+The `IsSupported` booleans keeps complexity at bay, instead of the confusion of handling a large number of `interfaces`.

 ### Facade

-A [`Facade`](patterns.md#facade) is an `interface` that sits in front of another set of `interfaces` and `classes`.
+A [`Facade`](patterns.md#facade) is an `interface` that sits in front of other `interfaces` and `classes`.
 Its goal is to provide an easier way to access a more complex system.

-This concept is used in this [architecture](#index.md) to give a service an even simpler `interface` than the underlying business.
-It may hide interactions with multiple [systems](#connectiontypes), and hide infrastructural setup.
+This concept is used in this [architecture](#index.md) to give a service an even simpler `interface` than the underlying [business](layers.md#business-layer).
+It may hide interactions with multiple [systems](#connectiontypes), and hide [infrastructural setup](layers.md#infrastructure).

 ### Hidden Infrastructure

 When it comes to handling infrastructure setup, there's a key difference between the [application architecture](introduction.md#application-architecture-vs-service-architecture) and this [service oriented architecture](#-service-oriented-architecture)

-In the [application architecture](introduction.md#application-architecture-vs-service-architecture), the top-level project is responsible for determining the [infrastructural context](layers.md#infrastructure) and passing it down to the lower layers, for instance as `interfaces` on [security](aspects.md#security) and [`Repositories`](patterns.md#repository).
+In the [application architecture](introduction.md#application-architecture-vs-service-architecture), the top-level project is responsible for determining the [infrastructural context](layers.md#infrastructure) and passing it down to the lower layers, for instance as `interfaces` on [security](aspects.md#security) and [`data access`](patterns.md#repository-interfaces).

-On the other hand, the [service architecture](#-service-oriented-architecture) determines the [infrastructural context](layers.md#infrastructure) in the bottom-level project.
+But the [service architecture](#-service-oriented-architecture) determines the [infrastructural context](layers.md#infrastructure) in the bottom-level project.
 At least in the case of multi-dispatch this seems necessary.
-For instance, a bottom-level project like `JJ.Services.Ordering.Email` would not reveal that there will be `SMTP` server setup.
+For instance, a bottom-level project like `JJ.Services.Ordering.Email` would not reveal that there is an `SMTP` client setup under the hood.
 You cannot see that from the constructor or the `interface`.
-The service would handle that internally.
+The services would handle that internally.

 ### Tag Model

 The [`Canonical`](#canonical-model) model should focus on data, that plays a logical role in your company.
 But another [system](#connectiontypes) may need data that is not relevant to you.
-To avoid cluttering the [`Canonical`](#canonical-model) model with unnecessary structures, you could use `Tag` models instead.
-You might use those `Tags` in [domain models](patterns.md#entity) too, to add data, that does not apply to your business.
-But this data can still be sent along to another [system](#connectiontypes), when it needs it.
+To avoid cluttering the [`Canonical`](#canonical-model) model with unnecessary structures, you could use `Tag` models.
+You might use those `Tags` in [domain models](patterns.md#entity) too, to add data, that does not apply to your business processes.
+But this data can still be sent along to another [system](#connectiontypes), when it's needed.

-Here are some examples for `Tag` models:
+Here are some examples of `Tag` models:

     Order { Tags[] }
     Tag { Name, Value }

-You might also like culture-specific `Tags`:
+You might also make the `Tags` culture-specific:

     Tag { Name, Value, CultureName }

-Or you might loosely link the `Tags` to [entities](patterns.md#entity):
+Or you could *loosely link* `Tags` to [entities](patterns.md#entity), like so:

     Tag { Name, Value, EntityTypeName, EntityID }